Description of the National Register of Electors

 Maintaining the National Register of Electors

-The Register contains records for nearly 27 million Canadians aged 18 and older who are qualified to vote.
+The Register contains records for over 27 million Canadians who are at least 18 years old and qualified to vote.

-Approximately 14% of elector information changes every year—those turning 18 and new Canadian citizens can be added to the Register, the names of deceased electors are removed, and electors who move have their addresses updated.
+Approximately 14% of elector information changes every year: electors turning 18 and new Canadian citizens can be added to the Register, the names of deceased electors are removed, and electors who move have their addresses updated.

 |Change||Electors Affected||% of Electors||Primary Sources of Information|